randybias/cloudscaling.com/blog/cloud-computing/_posts/2011-04-13-salesforce-com-shows-us-enterprise-clouds-will-fail.markdown

 And here's the punchline: regardless of whatever argument you can make for or against this line of thought, enterprises are **widely** adopting both SFDC/SaaS and AWS/IaaS.
 Commodity clouds are winning, not enterprise clouds and if this is true:

-<blockquote>EnterpriseCloud : ASP :: CommodityCloud : SaaS</blockquote>
+EnterpriseCloud : ASP :: CommodityCloud : SaaS

 Then you would be better betting on the commodity cloud approach.